somecallmejosh/ux-engineering-portfolio/content/dev-notes/netlify-nuxt-form-troubleshooting.md

 This was originally posted as a blog post, but I thought it would be a good addition to my Dev Notes.
 It's a bit more of a troubleshooting story than a how-to, but I hope it helps someone else out there.

 ::CallOut
-TLDR; If your Netlify form submissions have ghosted you, check your build command.
-And uhh, maybe keep a plain ol' form.html in your `/public` folder, just in case.
+<strong>TLDR;</strong> If your Netlify form submissions have ghosted you, check your build command.
+And keep a plain ol' `form.html` in your `/public` folder, just in case.
 ::

 We've all been there.
 You craft a clean little [contact form](/contact), sprinkle in some inline validation that you rolled from scratch, maybe even slap on a nice "Send Message" button that you're oddly proud of.
 You deploy it.
 It looks great.
 You give yourself a quiet nod of approval.